 Childhood marriage ends a girl’s access to formal education.
 This article describes child marriage as the primary obstacle in educating girls.
 Countries with a high rate of child marriage have a lower rate of quality and inclusive education for their population.
 Education is the main precursor of the social and economic development of any society.
-Depriving girls of education has a negative impact on their development.
+Depriving girls of education negatively impacts the development of society.

 Impact on the Economy of a Country

-Societies, where women do not have access to education and are married early, have a lesser development rate and it affects economic development in a negative way.
+Societies, where women do not have access to education and are married early, have a lesser development rate and it negatively affects economic development.
 When girls have the skills and opportunities to secure a job, they can support themselves and their families and break the cycle of poverty.
 According to World Bank, ending child marriage could increase national earnings by 1.0%.

 What Can we do to End Child Marriage?